-- When browned, remove sausage from pan and set aside.
+- When browned, remove sausage from pan and add to a large bowl.

-- Drain of most of the oil in the pan.
-Leave a small amount for sautéing mirepoix.
+- Drain off most of the oil in the pan.
+Leave a small amount of oil and all of the brown bits for sautéing the mirepoix.

 - Add the mirepoix (diced celery, onions, and carrots), sauté until tender and fragrant.

-- Add sage to pan with the mirepoix.
+- Add the sage to the pan with the mirepoix.

-- Add browned sausage, mirepoix mixture, and diced apples to the bread.
-Toss to mix together.
+- Add the mirepoix mixture, and diced apples the sausage.

 - Salt and pepper to taste.